denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 legacy is complicated by his often fatalistic pronouncements.
-"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Matthew Kirschenbaum, Lisa Gitelman, Lori Emerson, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements from a slightly different perspective, having been trained both as a formalist literary critic, in the traditions of Mikhail Bakhtin and Viktor Shklovsky, and a software engineer, in the traditions of Unix and DOS.
-I am also indebted to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, and Jessica Riskin, and Nicole Starosielski, who in one way or another have inspired me to take a distinctly historical-materialistic approach to the study epistemic artifacts.[^71]
+"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Johanna Drucker, Lori Emerson, Matthew Fuller, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements from a slightly different perspective, having been trained both as a formalist literary critic, in the traditions of Mikhail Bakhtin and Viktor Shklovsky, and a software engineer, in the traditions of Unix and DOS.
+I am also indebted to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, who in one way or another have inspired me to take a distinctly historical-materialistic approach to the study epistemic artifacts.[^71]

 I borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and